Welcome Back Class of 2022!

 · Home Access Center- Continue to access your student account so that you can keep track of your grades.
 Pay attention to interim and end of marking period dates.

 · Continue involvement!
-Keep participating in activities that interest you in school or outside of school, and increase your leadership role in these activities.
-Attend the Activities Fair held in the lobby and cafeteria during lunches on September 27th and 28th.
+Keep participating in activities that interest you in school or outside of school and increase your leadership role in these activities.
+Attend the Activities Fair held in the lobby and cafeteria during lunches in early September.

 · National Collegiate Athletic Association (NCAA) If you are considering competing at the college level in a Division I or Division II sport, please let your counselor know.
 Visit http://eligibilitycenter.org for information on the NCAA Clearinghouse.

-· Naviance: Update your contact information in your Naviance profile.
+· Naviance Student: Update your contact information in your Naviance Student profile.
 Keep using this website to explore colleges and become familiar with their requirements.

-· College Representatives Visits- Juniors are invited to attend college representative visits, that are scheduled in the counseling office from September 24th through Thanksgiving.
+· College Representatives Visits- Juniors are invited to attend college representative visits that are scheduled in the counseling office from late September through Thanksgiving.
 Visit the Naviance website to view the schedule and to print out a pass.

-· Junior Meetings- 11th graders will attend a seminar hosted by counselors on the College Exploration Process utilizing the Naviance website in December.
+· College Planning Seminars- 11th graders will attend a seminar hosted by counselors on the College Exploration Process utilizing the Naviance website in December/January.

 · SAT/ACT Tests- Consult with your counselor to review PSAT scores and identify the best time for you to take these tests.
-Register online for these tests at www.collegeboard.com and www.actstudent.org respectively.
+Register online for these tests at collegeboard.com and act.org respectively.
 Visit the link to the left for specific dates and testing information.

 · SAT II- Consider taking the SAT Subject Tests, if required for college admission.
-Registration is online at www.collegeboard.com
+Registration is online at collegeboard.com

-· Course Selection- Counselors will meet with 11th graders during the month of February for course selection, to choose classes for the 2013-2014 school year.
+· Course Selection- Counselors will meet with 11th graders during the month of February for course selection, to choose classes for the following school year.

-· College Fair- Attend the Council Rock College Fair on March 21st, 2013 hosted at North, and start obtaining information on colleges that interest you.
+· College Fair- Attend the Council Rock College Fair, hosted by CR North, on March 25, 2021 to obtain information on colleges that interest you.
 Over 200 colleges and universities are invited to attend.

 · Advanced Placement Exams- Prepare for these exams, if applicable, which take place during the first two weeks of May.